Frequently Asked Questions about Laser Bond Inspection (LBI)

 The inspection process may or may not leave a void and both results have been observed in practice.
 There are many contributing parameters related to the material and the inspection process that affect the final outcome.

 A pulse laser system is the only reliable means of generating a predictable shockwave with sufficient size, strength and duration to perform complex shockwave processing of components.
-Shockwave generation requires very high pressures that are difficult to predict, control and generate via any other means.
+Shockwave generation requires very high pressures that are difficult to predict, control and generate via other means.